pcdworks/website-ng/content/services/hardtech-basecamp-incubator.md

 financial modeling, pitch development, and business model refinement.

-But, to maximize valuation, your startup must also make significant strides in developing its technology.
+But, to maximize valuation, your startup must also make significant strides in developing your technology.
 HardTech Basecamp enables you to move quickly through technology readiness levels, develop robust solutions, and use capital efficiently.

 How?
 With our expertise in electrical, mechanical, and software engineering;
-as well material science and mathematical and multi-physics modeling.
+as well as material science and mathematical and multi-physics modeling.
 With our ability to conduct testing and certification up to (1A), Intrinsically Safe UL levels.
 And with our Design for Manufacturing (DFM) experience and manufacturing and sourcing connections in China, Romania, Germany,